valhalla/valhalla/README.md

 Valhalla, and all of the projects under the Valhalla organization, use the [MIT License](COPYING).
 Avatar/logo by [Jordan](https://www.instagram.com/jaykaydraws/)

-## Demo Server

-[FOSSGIS e.V.](https://fossgis.de) hosts a demo server which is open to the public and includes a full planet graph on https://valhalla.openstreetmap.de wih an [open-source web app](https://github.com/gis-ops/valhalla-app).
-The HTTP API is accessible on the same domain, simply append the appropriate endpoint path, e.g. https://valhalla.openstreetmap.de/isochrone.
-Usage of the demo server follows the usual fair-usage policy as OSRM & Nominatim demo servers (somewhat enforced by [rate limits](https://github.com/valhalla/valhalla/discussions/3373#discussioncomment-1644713)).

 ## Overview

 There are several key features that we hope can differentiate the Valhalla project from other routing and network analysis engines.
 They are: